jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 Again, to visualize the results, we plot it onto Figure 4.

 ![ANC Closed](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCclosed.png)
-Figure 4: ANC of lake under closed system assumption
+Figure 4: Conservative model and closed system (nonvolatile) models of lake ANC

 Also mentioned above is the open system assumption.
 With this assumption, we use a different equation, namely the following equation, to calculate the lake effluent.